 Many of these people did great things but they were often wrong when it came to others’ abilities.
 Believe in yourself and your ideas and only share your ideas with those who will encourage and support you.

 Join Bob Proctor and Sandy Gallagher at The Paradigm Shift Event from the comfort of your home.
-This started today and will be available to you over the next 2 weeks.
-Go here for all the details: http://www.proctorgallagherinstitute.com/events/paradigm-shift
+Go here for all the details: https://www.proctorgallagherinstitute.com/events/paradigm-shift